-H2: Age.
-Model fit indices for models testing different functional forms of the age effects on stability and their interaction with test-retest interval in steps 1, 2, and 3 are reported in Table 2.
-In step 1, the exponential age function showed the best model fit in the complete dataset, g, Gc, Gf, Gs, Gv, and Gwm (i.e., lowest BIC).
+Model fit indices for models testing different functional forms of the age effects on stability and their interaction with test-retest interval in Steps 1, 2, and 3 are reported in Table 2.
+In Step 1, the exponential age function showed the best model fit in the complete data set, g, Gc, Gf, Gs, Gv, and Gwm (i.e., lowest BIC).
 The linear age function indicated the best model fit in Ga, Gl, and Gq.
 The linear spline function showed the best model fit in Grw.

-Figure 5 depicts the exponential age function as well as linear spline age function based on the complete dataset.
-The model parameters of the best fitting models are reported in Table 3 (parameters of the remaining models are reported Table S5 in the Supplemental Materials) and depicted in Figure S6 in the Supplemental Materials.
-The exponential age functions in the complete dataset, g, Gc, Gf, Gs, Gv, and Gwm, indicate that stability initially increased with each additional year of age, whereas after approximately 20 years, the stability did not further increase with increasing age and approximated a fixed asymptote of .79 (complete dataset), .84 (g), .85 (Gc), .78 (Gf), .82 (Gs), .79 (Gv), and .76 (Gwm).
-In Gl and Gq, linear models indicated increasing stability with increasing age over the entire lifespan.
+Figure 5 depicts the exponential age function as well as the linear spline age function based on the complete data set.
+The model parameters of the best-fitting models are reported in Table 3 (parameters of the remaining models are reported in Supplemental Table S5) and depicted in Supplemental Figure S6.
+The exponential age functions in the complete data set, g, Gc, Gf, Gs, Gv, and Gwm, indicate that stability initially increased with each additional year of age, whereas after approximately 20 years, the stability did not further increase with increasing age and approximated a fixed asymptote of .79 (complete data set), .84 (g), .85 (Gc), .78 (Gf), .82 (Gs), .79 (Gv), and .76 (Gwm).
+In GI and Gq, linear models indicated increasing stability with increasing age over the entire life span.
 In Ga, the linear distribution could not be interpreted because of too few samples.
 In Grw, the linear spline function could not be interpreted because df < 4.

-In the complete dataset, the comparison of the step 2 and step 3 analyses indicated that model fit improved after the additional inclusion of the interaction with test-retest interval duration.
+In the complete data set, the comparison of Step 2 and Step 3 analyses indicated that model fit improved after the additional inclusion of the interaction with test-retest interval duration.
 This interaction is illustrated in Figure 6, demonstrating that the effects of the test-retest interval are more pronounced in young children compared to adolescents or adults.
-In all other datasets, the interaction of age with test-retest interval duration did not enhance the model fit.
-The model parameters of the best fitting models are reported in Table 3.
+In all other data sets, the interaction of age with test-retest interval duration did not enhance the model fit.
+The model parameters of the best-fitting models are reported in Table 3.
 The parameters of the best-fitting models are presented in Table 3.
 It is important to note that, with only a few exceptions, the direction and significance of age effects remained consistent, even after controlling for the test-retest interval.

-Additional exploratory analyses in a single subsample comprised of preschool children, school-aged children and adolescents did not indicate interaction effects of age and test-retest interval (see Supplemental Materials, Table S7 for details).
+Additional exploratory analyses in a single subsample comprised of preschool children, school-aged children, and adolescents did not Table 2